-Okaloosa County Shoplifting Lawyer
+Okaloosa County Shoplifting Defense Attorneys

 One of the most frequent arrests in Okaloosa County is Retail Theft, more commonly referred to as Shoplifting.
-Although most shoplifting crimes are typically charged as misdemeanors, the penalties are harsh and can carry lifelong consequences, if convicted.
-A conviction for shoplifting can affect your opportunities for employment, scholarships, credit and housing, not to mention giving you the reputation of a thief.
+Although most shoplifting crimes are typically charged as misdemeanors, a conviction can have lifelong consequences.
+A conviction for shoplifting can affect your opportunities for employment, scholarships, credit, and housing, not to mention giving you the reputation of a thief.

-Shoplifting under Florida Law
+Shoplifting Under Florida Law

 Florida Statute 812.015(1)(d) defines retail theft as “the taking possession of, or carrying away of, merchandise, property, money, or negotiable documents; altering or removing a label, universal product code, or price tag; transferring merchandise from one container to another; or removing a shopping cart, with intent to deprive the merchant of possession, use, benefit, or full retail value.”